Nathisaraujo/project5/TESTING.md

 ## JavaScript
 I validated all JavaScript code using JSHint.
 Below are my settings, as I encountered syntax errors when the "new JavaScript features" option was unchecked.

+> [!NOTE]
-Additionally, the AWS and ChimpMail JavaScript files generate numerous warnings.
+> The AWS and ChimpMail JavaScript files generate numerous warnings.
 However, since these are third-party libraries, I chose not to address them to avoid potential disruptions in my project's functionality.

 ![js validation settings](/readme-images/js-settings.png)